hamedhaghighi/hamedhaghighi.github.io/_projects/Solving-Minesweeper-Game-using-Reinforcement-Learning.md

 excerpt: '* Looking at Minesweeper game as a RL problem and solve it using Q-learning method.'
 ---
 For our Q_learning algorithm, we consider revealing a tile as our action and existence of the bombs as the reward.
 If there is a bomb under the tile, we get -1 reward otherwise we get 1.
 Finally, our state is the state of the board at each moment.
-The factors which affect our problem are the number of mines, the size of the board, the number of iterations.
-In the blow, we show the effect of each factor on the win rate by drawing the related plot.
+The factors which affect the problem are the number of mines, the size of the board, and the number of iterations.
+In the blow, we show the effect of each factor on the win rate by drawing the related plots.